edwelker/website/content/posts/using-the-label-element-for-form-accessibility.md

     - screenreader
 post_format: []
 ---
-I’ve always been a fan of the <label> element.
-It’s an incredibly simple way to make a form more accessible.
+I've always been a fan of the <label> element.
+It's an incredibly simple way to make a form more accessible.
 It does two things:

-- It explicitly associates text with a form element, so a screenreader doesn’t have to guess what text goes with what form element.
+- It explicitly associates text with a form element, so a screenreader doesn't have to guess what text goes with what form element.
 - For checkboxes/radio buttons, it gives the user a larger click area, which is useful for people with limited vision (or me, since I always end up missing them!)

 You can find a number of simple usage examples on the [<acronym title="World Wide Web Consortium">W3C</acronym>‘s <acronym title="Web Content Accessibility Guidelines">WCAG</acronym> Techniques page for labels](http://www.w3.org/TR/WCAG20-TECHS/H44.html).

 I recently discovered something new about the <label> element (new to me).
-I hadn’t realized that you can associate **multiple labels** to one form element.
+I hadn't realized that you can associate **multiple labels** to one form element.
 This is useful because it allows you to associate even more information with a form element.
 With it, I could write something like this:

 ```
 <label for="box">1. </label>